sa-concept-refactoring/doc/main.typ

 == What is a Language Server?

-To fuilfill the project goal it is important to know what LLVM is and how it works.
+To fulfill the project goal it is important to know what LLVM is and how it works.
 An image should help to understand the architecture:

 #figure(